Tech-How/Light-Theme-for-YouTube-Music/README.md

 ### Mobile Browsers
 - Android: Use the Stylus extension in a compatible browser.
 Firefox has full support for browser extensions, and Microsoft Edge support is currently in development.
 Google Chrome does not support extensions on mobile.
-- iOS: iOS support is currently unavailable.
+- iOS: Support is currently unavailable.
 No compatible extensions have been developed for Safari, and third-party app implementation is unreliable.

 ## 🎨 Customization
 This style contains options that can be configured during or after the install.